Negative staining – TEM sample preparation

 Negative staining

 The negative staining process begins by placing a drop of your sample onto a TEM mesh grid.
-The grid is covered with a support film made of layer of amorphous carbon, sometimes supported by a thin layer of polyvinyl film (e.g. Formvar, Pioloform).
+The grid is covered with a support film made of an amorphous carbon layer, sometimes supported by a thin layer of polyvinyl film (e.g. Formvar, Pioloform).

 The most commonly used negative staining reagents are uranyl acetate and uranyl formate.
 These stains have a relatively fine grain size (4 – 5 Å) and provide higher resolution images over other stains.
 Uranyl acetate and formate also act as a fixative, preserving many protein-protein interactions on a millisecond time scale, although the low pH of the stain and its propensity to precipitate at physiological pH may be detrimental to some samples.